 For me, designing a building is like creating a painting on a canvas.
 Growing up, I always had an inclination for the arts.
 As a student, architecture opened up a whole new way of looking at art and design.
 This, I think, in some way influenced my approach towards architecture.
 Continue reading HIREN PATEL ON ‘MAKING’→

-Studio culture is the embodiment of a pattern of work that nurtures the craft of building.
+Studio culture – as with all manifestations of the human intellect – is the embodiment of a pattern of work that nurtures the craft of building.
 Architecture workspaces are especially readable in this context as architects are, in this case, designing for themselves.
 With every workplace as distinct and specific as the work it produces, the people who design and work in these environments reveal their ideas about space-making.

-    In this edition of the STUDIO series, we enquire about the processes, approaches, work ethics, and the trajectory of a Rajkot-based practice BPS Architects led by Parth Shah and Brinda Shah.
+In this edition of the STUDIO series, we enquire about the processes, approaches, work ethics, and the trajectory of a Baroda-based multi-disciplinary practice led by academician and architect Pratyush Shankar.